-- Samantha Power

 I love you to the moon.
 And back.

 Great people inspire greatness in others.
 When it comes to advocacy for EEOICPA claimants, many of us have gained experience by helping our own personal heroes navigate this program.
 It is certainly the case for me; I fell into this work purely by accident, helping my Dad with his EEOICPA claim.
 I witnessed firsthand the frustration he endured.
 EEOICPA was never intended to be difficult, confusing, or in some cases impossible.
-While this good program works well in many ways, it's often difficult for far too many people.
+This is a good and noble program that is difficult for too many people.

 CORE Advocacy & TheAeroSpace.org (dedicated to the personnel of Santa Susana Field Laboratory) were inspired by my Dad, Walt Hopson, Senior Propulsion Test Inspector on the Saturn V Stage-II Battleship during Apollo.
-He contributed to numerous DOE-NASA projects during his career, the success of which relied on things that came naturally to him and others who dedicated their lives to advancing science and technology during the Cold War / Race to Space: unwavering patriotism, a commitment to excellence, integrity, and ingenuity.
+He contributed to numerous DOE-NASA projects during his career, the success of which relied on things that came naturally to him and others who dedicated their lives to the advancement of science and technology during the Cold War / Race to Space: unwavering patriotism, a commitment to excellence, integrity, and ingenuity.
 My father was also a dreamer; unafraid to reach for the Moon when many claimed it could never be done.
-He taught me that a willingness to imagine the seemingly impossible, combined with hard work for the right reasons, can result in great things.
+He taught me that a willingness to imagine the seemingly impossible, combined with hard work for the right reasons, can result in amazing things.
+He lived by example; his heart was big, his knowledge was vast; if he didn't know how to do something, he admitted it ... and then learned how.

 EEOICPA shouldn't be difficult for the people it was created to help.
-Workers deserve the program to function as Congress intended.
-Decisions must be consistently based on accurate and complete site history, and recent, relevant science.
-It is an honor to do this work in memory of my Dad; to help, and to advocate for his friends and colleagues, to meet amazing people who changed the world with their contributions to science and technology, and to stand alongside committed advocates who teach and inspire me daily.
-Together, we can continue to help claimants and improve EEOICPA for all.
+It is an honor to do this work in memory of my Dad; to help, to keep learning, and to advocate for his friends and colleagues.
+It's a privilege to meet amazing people who changed the world; to stand alongside committed Advocates who teach and inspire me every day; to work with dedicated agency representatives who strive to implement EEOICPA as intended.

-Thanks for touching down at CORE Advocacy and TheAeroSpace.org.
+Thanks for touching down at CORE Advocacy / TheAeroSpace.org.